 - 1) Interactive textbook activities.
 These are embedded within the chapters of the textbook.
 You should complete these activities as you read.
-They will be assigned as "homework" within Top Hat, and will have due dates throughout the term to keep you on track with your readings. - 2) Lecture activities.
+They will be assigned as "homework" within Top Hat, and will have due dates throughout the term to keep you on track with your readings. - Lecture activities.
 These are embedded within the lecture slides for the course.
-You should complete these activities as you attend lecture or watch the recordings.
+You should complete these activities as you watch the recordings.
 These too will be assigned as "homework", and will have due dates throughout the term to keep you on track with watching or attending lectures.

 An important note about the relationship between the textbook and the lectures: although the lectures will be informed by the textbook, certain aspects of the textbook will be emphasized more than others.
 Some information may also be introduced that may not be in the textbook.
-The midterm test and final exam will consist of questions from both the lecture and the textbook.
-It is thus essential that you watch each lecture carefully and read each chapter of the textbook (preferably at least twice).
+The midterm test and final exam will consist of questions from both the lecture and the textbook, but will primarily rely on the overlap between the two modalities (i.e., the material covered in lecture and the textbook).
+It is essential that you watch each lecture carefully and read each chapter of the textbook (preferably at least twice).
 Simply reading the textbook alone or watching the lectures alone is NOT sufficient!